 Well i have just uploaded an amazing picture of a girl wearing a maxi skirt , she wears it around 3/4 inches above the ankle,

 It just looks amazing,

 Thanks.
 I will be looking out for a nice maxi.
-I love the look for spring, especially when it’s not too warm yet.posted over 2 years ago
+I love the look for spring, especially when it’s not too warm yet.posted about 3 years ago

 Ffff, I’m 5’0" and I know I can pull of a maxi skirt, because I own one!
 Just buy one that fits at your natural waistline — the smallest part of your middle — and if it’s still too long, just hem it up.
 (Or wear heels!)
 Tuck in your top, and you’ll simply /look/ taller.
 This is a huge point for shorter girls, to wear long skirts and pants that are high-waisted, with heels.
 You can totally pull it off, I promise.
 Even if you’re curvy, most maxi-skirts are pretty free in the hip area.
 Just shop for them in person and try everything on; you’ll find something that looks good.

 I personally think that if you’re wearing a maxi skirt, that you should wear a plain (but not boring) top that doesn’t bunch up when you tuck it into the skirt.
 Also, put a belt around your waist as well, where the skirt starts.

 Also also, I saw this super rad girl on Lookbook (Olivia Harrison; she’s featured on ‘Beyond the Hype’ this month) wear a black solid maxi dress with a top over it, and it looked really awesome.
 Look her up, and consider her style!posted about 3 years ago

 Definitely show some ankle with the maxi skirt.
 Wedges with a strap around the ankle make the skirt so much sexier too.
 Try pairing it with a fitted top so you don’t have the shape of a teepeeposted about 3 years ago